 But older adults are not the only homeowners who benefit.
 Young people and indeed anyone struggling financially will find a home more affordable if there is rental income potential, so lenient ADU provisions promote the socially beneficial practice of homeownership.

 A third advantage may be that adult children, older parents, or in-laws or other relatives may be able to stay close to family, providing real social benefits.
 Even if not related, young adults or couples, as well as college students, may appreciate being able to live in a real neighborhood rather than an apartment complex or student housing.

-Fourth, city planners like the addition of these smaller units because they can help to increase residential density, making certain shops, services, and transit more feasible economically.
+Fourth, city planners like the addition of these smaller units because they can help to increase residential density, making certain shops, restaurants, services, and transit more feasible economically.

-In some older neighborhoods, alleys, alley garages, and old carriage houses are quite helpful in devising unobtrusive ways to add an accessory dwelling unit without inconveniencing the homeowner in significant ways for months at a time.
+In some older historic neighborhoods, alleys, alley garages, and old carriage houses are quite helpful in devising unobtrusive ways to add an accessory dwelling unit without inconveniencing the homeowner in significant ways for months at a time.
 These arrangements also permit the tenant a greater measure of privacy as they enter and leave their abode.

 Accommodating population growth and formation of new but small households through alley or carriage houses also has the advantage of supporting programs that discourage sprawl and promote compact development patterns.
 Where there are alleys, the addition of a small home in the rear of large yards is an especially easy proposition.